-- The legal and other information contained in this Section is up to date to 13 September 2010.
+- The legal and other information contained in this Section is up to date to 31 August 2015.

-- This Manual only refers to the law and practices applying to the Australian state of New South Wales (NSW).
+- This Manual only refers to the law and practices applying to the Australian state of New South Wales (NSW) - unless it states otherwise.

 - MHCC does not guarantee the accuracy nor is responsible for the content or the currency of the content of external documents and websites linked to this Manual.